The best digital save the date tool in 2026 is InviteDrop

 RSVP follow-through: Good, but the deeper options tend to sit behind paid cards and the Pro subscription.

-Verdict: The closest competitor on design, but a 100-recipient save the date plus the matching invitation can run well into paid coins, while InviteDrop delivers the same envelope experience for $0.
+Verdict: The closest competitor on design, but a 100-recipient save the date plus the matching invitation can run well into paid coins, while InviteDrop delivers the same envelope experience free to start, with a single one-time Event Pass for a list that size ($74.99 for 100+ guests) instead of paid coins on every send.

 3. Greenvelope, polished but there is no free tier